gsa-oes/office-of-evaluation-sciences/_collaborations/2120-health-misinformation-toolkit.md

 4. **Don’t publicly shame** and have conversations one on one, either face to face or via direct messages. on social media sites.
 5. **Use inclusive language** that makes it clear that you see yourself being impacted in the same way.
 <br>
-<a class="usa-button" href="https://oes.gsa.gov/assets/publications/BIGuide-for-Improving-Payment-Integrity-final.pdf" target="_blank">OSG Misinformation Toolkit (PDF)</a>
+<a class="usa-button" href="https://oes.gsa.gov/assets/publications/BIGuide-for-Improving-Payment-Integrity-final.pdf" target="_blank">Health Misinformation Toolkit (PDF)</a>
 <br><br>
 1. H. Allcott, M. Gentzkow, and C. Yu.
 “Trends in the diffusion of misinformation on social media,” Research and Politics.
 2019.
 6(2): 1-8.